idogabay/Projected_VAE/README.md

 ## training
-you can train are own PVAE this your selected dataset.
+you can train your own PVAE with your selected dataset.
 ### data preperation
 the dataset folder format must be:
   - dataset_name